 World War II ranked first at 9.1% of all events mentioned, i.e. at least 9 out of every 10 respondents consider it a significant event.
 The 1917 October Revolution came second with 8.8% of all mentions, followed by the collapse of the USSR with 8.7%.

 Graph: the 20th century most significant events according to young Russians

 According to Pilgun and Dzyaloshinsky, the fact that World War II ranked first on the list of significant events is easy to explain.
 "In today's ideological and media-driven paradigm in Russia, this historic event is central to various approaches to shaping public opinion.
 It is believed that the overall assessment of World War II events is shared by all Russians regardless of social or political affiliation."

-    At phase two of their study, the authors analysed texts posted on social networks, such as Facebook, VKontakte and LiveJournal, and containing references to 1917.
+At phase two of their study, the authors analysed texts posted on social networks, such as Facebook (property of Meta, which has been recognised as an extremist organisation in Russia), VKontakte and LiveJournal, and containing references to 1917.
 The data was collected between 2015 to September 2016.